elastic/apm-pipeline-library/vars/README.md

       vault location

 ## withClusterEnv
-Wrap the cluster credentials and entrypoints as environment variables that are masked
+Wrap the credentials and entrypoints as environment variables that are masked for the Cloud deployments, aka clusters.

 ```
   withClusterEnv(cluster: 'test-cluster-azure') {